jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Option 2 - Player God

-Everyone on Main Street, you, me, everyone you know, can easily become player gods of the Internet Age.
-We can fund, make, and use all the custom contnt, apps, and electronics we need to improve our world today, right now.
+You, me, everyone you else you know on Main Street can easily become player gods of the Internet Age.
+We can fund and use our own apps and electronics and improve our world today, right now.

 And it's all thanks to Internet Age protagonists.